aaiknn/beth/README.md

 ```

 #### Search Operators
-Searches can be combined using AND.
+Searches can be combined into bulk using AND.
 Terms can be excluded from results using NOT.

 Example: